 Review: Where oh where to begin with this one?
 The plot might be a good point… For starters this is a series very loosely based on the first book Conan Doyle’s ‘Professor Challenger trilogy’ (The Lost World, The Poison Belt and The Land of Mist).
-When i say loosely, i mean really loosely… they got three series out of it somehow.
-God knows how because it is absolute trash… Firstly they’ve americanized the whole thing… which is never a good sign.
-For a start the person playing Challenger is trying to do his worst William Shatner impression throughout… For some reason they’ve added a scantily dressed tribal native girl with ninja skills (don’t ask…) and they’ve turned the whole thing into a cheap, cheesy, crappily clichéd ‘supernatural fantasy’ borefest…as well as a few crappily animated dinosaurs.
+When I say loosely, i mean really loosely… They got three series out of it somehow.
+God knows how because it is absolute trash.
+Firstly they’ve Americanised the whole thing, which is never a good sign.
+The person playing Challenger is trying to do his worst William Shatner impression throughout.
+For some reason they’ve added a scantily dressed tribal native girl with ninja skills (don’t ask) and they’ve turned the whole thing into a cheap, cheesy, crappily clichéd ‘supernatural fantasy’ borefest…As well as a few crappily animated dinosaurs.

-As for the actual episode… it revolves around Challenger and Malone (who was a journalist in the book… not sure what he is here) discovering a camp where somebody’s ripped open a few velociraptor.
-In this camp they find a knife and when Malone touches it he starts having a vision of Victorian London where John Netley (The cab driver) is butchering a prostitute… And each time he touches the knife again he gets a different vision of someone else as Jack the Ripper (one a policeman and the other the SAME GOD DAMNED PERSON AS IN THE ABOVE) Then those two i have just mentioned turn out to be the people who made the camp and they want their knife back so they can continue butchering… And it turns out that all Three (The Policeman, Netley and The Above) were working together as Jack the Ripper back in 1888…
+As for the episode itself… It revolves around Challenger and Malone (who was a journalist in the book… Not sure what he is here) discovering a camp where somebody has ripped open a few velociraptor.
+In this camp they find a knife and when Malone touches it he starts having a vision of Victorian London where John Netley (The cab driver) is butchering a prostitute.
+And each time he touches the knife again he gets a different vision of someone else as Jack the Ripper (one a policeman and the other the SAME GOD DAMNED PERSON AS IN THE ABOVE TWO FILMS) Then those two I have just mentioned turn out to be the people who made the camp and they want their knife back so they can continue butchering.
+And it turns out that all three (The Policeman, Netley and The Above) were working together as Jack the Ripper back in 1888…

 Or was it 1888?
-The series explicitly says it takes place at the beginning of the 20th century… Which in my mind would be maybe 1895-1913… or thereabouts.
-The book was written in 1912 so that would make sense… But when the policeman first turns up he explicitly states he’s been looking for Jack the Ripper ‘for 30 years’ and then later states ’34 years’ 34 years from 1888 would be 1922… which IS NOT the beginning of the 20th century.
+The series explicitly says it takes place at the beginning of the 20th century… Which in my mind would be maybe 1895-1913. or thereabouts.
+The book was written in 1912 so that would make sense… But when the policeman first turns up he explicitly states he’s been looking for Jack the Ripper ‘for thirty years’ and then later states ‘thirty four years’ thirty four years from 1888 would be 1922… Which IS NOT the beginning of the 20th century.
 And The suspect above?
-Surprisingly young considering he was already quite old when the Ripper murders took place… He was 73 if you must now… which… 34 years later would make him 107… and then at the end he gets ripped apart by two velociraptor… (ARGHHHHH)
+Surprisingly young considering he was already quite old when the Ripper murders took place.
+He was seventy three.
+Which, thirty four years later, would make him one hundred and seven..
+And then at the end he gets ripped apart by two velociraptor… (ARGHHHHH!)

 Then the accents are appalling.
-One of the female members of the main cast (who wasn’t in the book… Not sure why she’s there) is supposed to be an English aristocrat and she speaks in a very bad, posh, stereotypical ‘American trying to do an English accent’ accent.
+One of the female members of the main cast (who wasn’t in the book, not sure why she’s there) is supposed to be an English aristocrat and she speaks in a very bad, posh, stereotypical ‘American trying to do an English accent’ accent.
 And the Londoners have really bad ‘Dick Van Dyke’ style cockney accents.
 It’s cringeworthy.
-Even the policeman sounds cockney.
 Add to this that the script is diabolically shit and you have a massive heap of rubbish on your hands…

 (Don’t watch this if you don’t want to be traumatized by it’s awfulness)